alem0lars/docker-tpeap/README.md

 # docker-tpeap

-Minimal installation of tp-link EAP controller.
+Lightweight tp-link EAP controller on top of baseimage.

 ## Version